 On the left there is a circle inscribed in a square of side 1.
 On the right there are 16 smaller, identical circles, which all together fit inside a square of side 1.
 Which area is greater, the yellow or the blue one?

-30 pupils in years 7 to 11 took part in the creation of 40 maths problems.
+30 pupils in years 7 to 11 each created at least one maths problem, making 40 maths problems altogether.
 Every possible pair of pupils in the same year created the same number of problems.
 Every possible pair of pupils in different years created a different number of problems.
 How many pupils created exactly one problem?

 You are given \(7\) straight lines on a plane, no two of which are parallel.
 Prove that there will be two lines such that the angle between them is less than \(26^{\circ}\).